Details

 - Impact: The commendable behavior brings positive change to the community.

 - Humility: Humble persons demonstrate the commendable behavior in a quiet and unassuming manner.
-S/he does not seek associated recognition or self-promotion.
+They do not seek associated recognition or self-promotion.

-- Gratitude: Grateful persons recognize that whatever gifts they have are due, at least in part, to the efforts of others; s/he thus strives to give back in thankfulness.
+- Gratitude: Grateful persons recognize that whatever gifts they have are due, at least in part, to the efforts of others; they thus strive to give back in thankfulness.

 - Fidelity: Persons of fidelity can be trusted to be honest and to honor commitments.